neuefische/wd-flipped-classroom-curriculum/sessions/self-directed-learning/assets/additional-challenges-js.md

 > Required Sessions:
 >
-> - JS Basics
+> - JS Basics and Variables
-> - JS Variables and Numbers
+> - JS Events and DOM
 > - JS Conditions and Booleans

-- How many JS data types you know?
-Why would you pick one over another?
+- List the JavaScript data types you know.
+Why would you choose one type over another?
-- What's the different behaviour granted by the `let` and `const` keywords?
+- What’s the difference between the `let` and `const` keywords?

 ## Truthiness and Falsiness

 > Required Sessions:
 >
-> - JS Basics
+> - JS Basics and Variables
-> - JS Variables and Numbers
+> - JS Events and DOM
 > - JS Conditions and Booleans

-What values behave like `true`?
-Remember:
+Explore which values behave like `true`.
+Consider the following example:

 ```js
 const isRaining = true;